 Many construction companies still use spreadsheets to manage the safety, time, cost, resources, and quality of a project.
 However, studies show that 88% of spreadsheets contain serious errors.
 If safety standards slip as a consequence, this could lead to an increase in LTI (lost time to injury) incidents on the worksite.
 Leading to lower productivity.
 An improvement in safety can mean an improvement in productivity.

 EHS software can offer a quick and simple solution.
-Incident reporting, behavioural based safety, and action tracking are common features in most EHS software.
-Behavioural-based safety modules help organisations to identify hazards.
+Incident reporting, behavioral based safety, and action tracking are common features in most EHS software.
+Behavioral-based safety modules help organizations to identify hazards.
 Integrated action tracking can put in corrective actions to rectify the hazard preventing any incident that may occur.
-Should an incident occur, powerful dashboards and analytics help HSE managers to spot trends and set corrective actions.
+Should an incident occur, powerful dashboards and analytics help HSE managers spot trends and set corrective actions.
 All of these features will help to reduce LTI and improve efficiency and productivity.
-A safer work environment will be formed, due to a decrease in lost time and fewer accidents, leading to an increase in productivity.
+A safer work environment will be formed due to a decrease in lost time and fewer accidents, leading to an increase in productivity.
 Furthermore, EHS software will help to reduce the risk of an error that is inherent in spreadsheets.

 By improving the day-to-day running, construction companies can focus on maintaining a high quality of housing, while handling the need for higher output.
 Software, like EcoOnline EHS, can be an effective tool to help improve productivity and protect workers at the same time.